 It provides professional training and expertise in the use of art museums as educational resources for school educators.
 In addition to the region's rich museum resources, you'll benefit from UNT's experienced faculty, course offerings and educator-training opportunities.

 The certificate requires 15 credit hours, including a 6-credit hour internship.

 We offer teaching assistantships and fellowships, area assistantships, and scholarships to help you pursue your degree.
 Levels of appointment and positions vary from semester to semester.
 Students awarded half-time appointments receive state-paid health insurance for themselves, a reduced rate on insurance for spouses and children, and out-of-state tuition waivers.

 Visit our website for more information about scholarships, assistantships and fellowships awarded by the college.

-Laura Evans, Assistant Professor; Ph.D., Ohio State University.
+Laura Evans, Associate Professor; Ph.D., Ohio State University.
 Museum studies; art museum education; auto-ethnography; narrative inquiry.

 Tyson Lewis, Professor; Ph.D., University of California-Los Angeles.
 Aesthetic philosophy; contemporary art; continental philosophy; critical pedagogy; critical theory; educational philosophy/philosophy of education; philosophy for children; socio-political theory; teacher education.